adazzle/react-data-grid/docs/codebase-overview.md

 - [**website**](https://github.com/adazzle/react-data-grid/tree/master/website) - Our public documentation site built with [Docusaurus](https://docusaurus.io)

 ## Colocated Tests
 We don’t have a top-level directory for unit tests.
 Instead, we put them into a directory called __tests__ relative to the files that they test.
 For example, a test for [Cell.js](https://github.com/adazzle/react-data-grid/blob/master/packages/react-data-grid/src/Cell.js) is located in [\_\_tests_\_\/Cell.spec.js](https://github.com/adazzle/react-data-grid/blob/master/packages/react-data-grid/src/__tests__/Cell.spec.js) right next to it.
 This is just a convention however and is not necessary to automatically detect a test.
 Test running is implemented using [Karma](https://karma-runner.github.io/latest/index.html) Any files with an extension of  ```.spec.js``` will be picked up by Karma when the test command `npm run test` is run.

 ## Packages
 ### react-data-grid
 This is main npm package that contains the ReactDataGrid component.
-Here is the basic top down component heirarchy of the grid
+Here is the basic top down component hierarchy of the grid

 ```bash
 ReactDataGrid 'Root API Component to render a data grid'